-A local treasure known to very few tourists in Montpellier Waterfall which is near Osmena Peak on the same road.
+A local treasure, known to very few tourists, is Montpellier Waterfall which is near Osmena Peak on the same road.
 It’s a great swimming spot and a place to hang out with the locals.

 Four (4) hours from Cebu City is Inambakan Falls, which has a hundred (100) foot waterfall with a large pool of blue water surrounded by the lushness of the jungle.
 There are several waterfalls and pools at different levels.
 Limestone cliffs behind the waterfall give it an added sense of mystery and intrigue.

 Experiencing the sunrise while hiking to Osmena Peak is a pleasant way to spend the morning.
 There are stunning panoramic views of the cliffs and the ocean.
 It’s about a twenty (20) minute’s walk.
 Casino Peak near Lugsangan provides one of the most amazing views on Cebu after a short hike to the top of a rocky ridge.
 Although quite steep, it only takes about ten (10) minutes.
 At the summit, you get to view the Chocolate Hills of Bohol.

 Kandungaw Peak in the mountain range of Dalaguete, also called Candongao Peak, is a place you can get some very beautiful views after a thirty (30) minute hike.
 There is a cave and four (4) main view locations to checkout.

 Finally, we will finish up our outdoor adventure section by swimming with the turtles.
 There are hundreds of turtles in Moalboal.
 Whether snorkeling or swimming you are bound to run into a few.
 You can also find turtles in other places south of Cebu.